erjiang/python-snippets/2-functions.md

 print_score()
 ```

-Hmm... this is a design decision that the creators of Python decided on.
+Hmm... even though we created the variable `scoreboard` on the first line, Python didn't let us use it.
+This is a design decision that the creators of Python decided on.
 When you write `x = 2` inside a function, chances are that you just wanted a new `x`, not that you wanted to modify any `x` that exists outside the function.
 That would be an unintended consequence, and an easy mistake to make once your programs get bigger and bigger.

 Python has a way to work around this though: